renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ad_quali_2021_l_clust <- ad_quali_2021_l %>%
   filter(if_all(all_of(exclude_list), ~ . == "0")) %>%
   select(Driver, LapNumber, LapTime5)
 ```

-And below, we use the **hclust()** function to create our hierarchical clustering model based off of LapTime5 only, and additionally designate this as a single-linkage model by using the *method = "single"* argument.
-We specify the number of clusters that we want to create with *cutree(2)*, one cluster for fast laps and one for slow laps.
+And below, we use the **hclust()** function from R to create a hierarchical clustering model based off of LapTime5 only, and additionally designate this as a single-linkage model by using the *method = "single"* argument.
+We specify the number of clusters to create with *cutree(2)*, one cluster for fast laps and one for slow laps.
 In our data, our clusters are stored in a variable named: *hclust*.
 In the last part of the code below, we join our cluster variable to our main dataset of Abu Dhabi qualifying laps - ad_quali_2021_l - that we've been working with for most of this project so far.

 From here on: